nod3zer0/studip-docs-translated/visual-style-guide/sprache.md

 ---
-title: Sprache
+title: Language
-sidebar_label: Sprache
+sidebar_label: Language
 ---

-## Allgemein
+## General
-Keine unnötigen Texte, schon gar keine, die dem Nutzer erzählen, was er auf dieser Seite tun oder lassen kann
+No unnecessary texts, especially none that tell the user what they can or cannot do on this site
-* Duzen vs. Siezen
+* Use the first name vs. the last name
 * ...

-* TODO: Regeln übernehmen und übersetzen http://developer.android.com/design/style/writing.html
+* TODO: Adopt and translate rules http://developer.android.com/design/style/writing.html

-## Terminologie
+## Terminology
-* Allgemein: Keine Fachausdrücke: Speak the User's Language
+* General: No technical terms: Speak the User's Language
-* "Vokabelliste"
+* "Vocabulary list"
-    * Veranstaltung
+    * Event
-    * Inhaltselemente
+    * Content elements
-    * Ankündigungen
+    * Announcements
     * ...